Australian Labor Party: World War II and beyond

+In 1955, the Australian Labor Party split, and the Democratic Labour Party (DLP) was formed.
+The preferences of the DLP were used to keep the ALP in Opposition until the election of Gough Whitlam in 1972.

 Various ideological beliefs were factionalised under reforms to the ALP under Gough Whitlam, resulting in what is now known as the Socialist Left who tend to favour a more interventionist economic policy and more socially progressive ideals, and Labor Right, the now dominant faction that tends to be more economically liberal and focus to a lesser extent on social issues.
-The Whitlam Labor government, marking a break with Labor's socialist tradition, pursued social-democratic policies rather than democratic socialist policies.
+The Whitlam Labor government, marking a break with Labor's socialist tradition, pursued social democratic policies rather than democratic socialist policies.
 In contrast to earlier Labor leaders, Whitlam also cut tariffs by 25 percent.
 Whitlam led the Federal Labor Party back to office at the 1972 and 1974 federal elections, and passed a large amount of legislation.
-The Whitlam Government lost office following the 1975 Australian constitutional crisis and dismissal by Governor-General John Kerr after the Coalition blocked supply in the Senate after a series of political scandals, and was defeated at the 1975 federal election in the largest landslide of Australian federal history.
+The Whitlam government lost office following the 1975 Australian constitutional crisis and dismissal by Governor-General John Kerr after the Coalition blocked supply in the Senate after a series of political scandals, and was defeated at the 1975 federal election in the largest landslide of Australian federal history.
 Whitlam remains the only Prime Minister to have his commission terminated in that manner.
 Whitlam also lost the 1977 federal election and subsequently resigned as leader.

 Bill Hayden succeeded Whitlam as leader.
 At the 1980 federal election, the party achieved a big swing, though the unevenness of the swing around the nation prevented an ALP victory.
 In 1983, Bob Hawke became leader of the party after Hayden resigned to avoid a leadership spill.

 Bob Hawke led Labor back to office at the 1983 federal election and the party won four consecutive elections under Hawke.
 In December 1991 Paul Keating defeated Bob Hawke in a leadership spill.
 The ALP then won the 1993 federal election.
 It was in power for five terms over 13 years, until severely defeated by John Howard at the 1996 federal election.
 This was the longest period the party has ever been in government at the national level.